io

 {{and}}. - If the first string is an invalid format string, it is printed literally.

-- If placeholders outnumber arguments, unmatched placeholders stay in output as text.
+- If placeholders outnumber arguments, the full unmatched placeholders stay in output as text.

 - If arguments outnumber placeholders, extra arguments are appended after the formatted text.